ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

 Bob has a container image that is produced from a build pipeline and tested via a testing pipeline.
 After each pipeline, the image is signed with cosign using a SEPARATE key.
 Now the image has 2 cosign signatures.
 Bob trusts both keys and requires BOTH keys to be used.
 Bob wants to ensure all container images entering his K8s cluster are verified to have a valid cosign signature from his build AND test pipeline.

 - Bob installs Ratify on the cluster
-- Bob applies a new inline `CertificateStore` CR onto the cluster, `inline-key-buid` & `inline-key-test`
+- Bob applies a new inline `CertificateStore` CR onto the cluster, `inline-key-build` & `inline-key-test`
 ```yaml
 apiVersion: config.ratify.deislabs.io/v1beta1
 kind: CertificateStore